knakamura13/sassy-sal/sanity-studio/README.md

 The website content is organized into several schema types:

-- **About**: Information about the photographer, including the "My Approach" section
+- **About Me**: Information about the photographer and contact information
-- **Contact**: Contact information including email and main content
-- **Pricing**: Pricing tiers and packages information
 - **Gallery**: Photo gallery organized by categories

 ## Making Changes